wilsonify/wilsonify.github.io/content/recipes/GRILLED EGGPLANT WITH SOBA NOODLES93.md

 ## ingredients
 * 2 TBL toasted seg for the marinade in a glass.
 Slice the eggplant crosswise into .25-inch

 rounds.
-Place the eggplant in a large pan of some kind and pour the marinade over that shit.
+Place the eggplant in a large pan of some kind and pour the marinade over that   .

-Let the eggplant marinate for at least 15 minutes or up to 1 hour if you’ve got the fucking
+Let the eggplant marinate for at least 15 minutes or up to 1 hour if you’ve got the

 time.